 With departmental advice nonmajors may design a 20-credit English minor with courses selected from 200- through 400-level English courses.
 ENG211 is required for the minor.

 Requirements for the Double Major with Middle School or Secondary Education

-Students seeking licensure in English at the middle school or secondary level should consult the education and English chairs for specific requirements.
+Students seeking licensure in English at the middle school or secondary level should consult the education and English chairs for specific requirements needed for Massachusetts licensure.